What makes the Cambridge Architecture course so special?

 The Architecture Tripos is action-packed and fun and therefore requires considerable stamina and dedication.
-The studio building at the Department is for undergraduates, and students are expected to do much of their design work there.
+Studio buildings at the Department and on Mill Lane in the city centre are for undergraduates, and students are expected to do much of their design work there.
 They also have to do a fair amount of work in the vacations.
-At the same time, Cambridge is full of exciting activities such as sports and theatre, music and art and through college life you will be able to learn about completely different subjects – so student life here offers great opportunities and new challenges.
+At the same time, Cambridge is full of exciting activities such as sports and theatre, music and art and through College life you will be able to learn about completely different subjects – so student life here offers great opportunities and new challenges.

-You may obtain details of the courses in each year by writing to the Departmental Secretary, 1 Scroope Terrace, Cambridge CB2 1PX, to ask for a copy of the Department of Architecture’s prospectus.
-You are encouraged to attend the Departmental Open Day, held each year in late June or early July, at the time of the Annual Exhibition of students’ work.
-Please telephone 01223 332950 for further details or visit the Department’s website.
+You may obtain details of the courses in each year by visiting the Department’s website.
+You are encouraged to attend the Departmental Open Day, held each year in early July, at the time of the Annual Exhibition of students’ work.
+For further details please visit the Department’s website.

-In the UK the professional training of an architect is delivered in three parts (not to be confused with the University Tripos Part IA, Part IB and Part II).
+In the UK the professional training of an architect is delivered in three Parts, numbered 1, 2 and 3, (not to be confused with the University Tripos Part IA, Part IB and Part II).
 The Architects Registration Board (ARB) and the Royal Institute of British Architects (RIBA) prescribe and validate the courses offered by the various educational institutions.
-Currently, the Cambridge BA is recognized by ARB and RIBA as equivalent to Part 1.
-The Department also offers a Master’s degree in Architecture and Urban Design which is recognised by ARB and the RIBA as equivalent to Part 2.
-It should be noted that there is quite a lot of moving between Parts 1 and 2, as students want to explore different schools.
+Currently, the Cambridge BA is recognised by ARB and RIBA as equivalent to a Part 1.
+The Department also offers a Master’s Degree in Architecture and Urban Design which is recognised by ARB and RIBA as equivalent to Part 2.
+It should be noted that there is quite a lot of moving around between Parts 1 and 2, as students want to explore different schools.
 The Department also offers a Part 3 (the final gateway to the profession), which is recognised by ARB and RIBA.

 On completing the Tripos, most graduates undertake at least one year’s professional experience working in an architectural practice before returning to university for Part 2.
 Cambridge graduates are usually highly sought after by leading practices.